 Having the most critical points at the top of your bullet list is essential to stand out to employers.
 The same way you should list the most recent job at the top of your experiences is the same way you should list the responsibilities under the role.

-Starting your list with irrelevant information will kill the recruiter’s interest, and they might not even read the rest of the
+Starting your list with irrelevant information will kill the recruiter’s interest, and they might not even read the rest of the resume to see whether you fit the job.
+Ensure you grab the recruiter’s attention immediately after their eyes land on the bullet points by ensuring you have relevant and essential information at the top.

 7. Keep It Simple